BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 - Azure Powershell
 - Azure Cli

-The azure portal is a browser based way of coomunicating with the resources on azure, it has graphical interfaces and wizards to help. it is the most simple way to navigate and understand the azure eco-system. there are ways to customize the portal.
+The azure portal is a browser based way of communicating with the resources on azure, it has graphical interfaces and wizards to help. it is the most simple way to navigate and understand the azure eco-system. there are ways to customize the portal.

 we can view reports and dashboard through the portal, and also access the azure cloudShell.